onobori/site-www/src/_guides/language/language-tour.md

 Those can't be initialized using literals, but they do have special support.
 {% endcomment %}

-Because every variable in Dart refers to an object—an instance of a *class*—you can usually use *constructors* to initialize variables.
+Because every variable in Dart refers to an object?an instance of a *class*?you can usually use *constructors* to initialize variables.
 Some of the built-in types have their own constructors.
 For example, you can use the `Map()` constructor to create a map.